engenegr/plugin-hosted-channels/README.md

 In general this means that before issuing `hc-overridepropose` Host must make sure that all `Host -> Client` HTLCs are either fulfilled by Client in one way or another, or chain height got past all CLTV expiries.
 All fulfilled `Host -> Client` HTLCs must be subtracted from new Host HC balance, all failed ones must be added to new Host HC balance.

 For `... <- Host <- Client <- ...` payments Host must wait until they either get failed or fulfilled downstream.
-All fulfilled `Host <- Client` HTLCs must be added to new Host HC balance, all failed ones should be added to new Client HC balance.
+All fulfilled `Host <- Client` HTLCs must be added to new Host HC balance, all failed ones must be added to new Client HC balance.